mateeeeeee/Ola/README.md

 - Enum
 - Alias

-Other types of declarations that can be be found in non-global scope are: variable, alias, field, method, enum member and function parameter.
+Other types of declarations that can be be found in non-global scope are:
+- Variable
+- Alias
+- Field
+- Method
+- Enum member
+- Function parameter

 ### Import statement
 Import statement has a following grammar: